 Creativity holds sway now (well, not like it hasn’t from time, it’s just much more prominent these days).
-Youths around the world walk the streets with so much potential energy coursing through their veins, eager to transform it into some kinetic force that can change the world.
+Youths around the world walk the streets with so much potential energy coursing through their veins, eager to transform it into some kinetic force that can transform the world.

-Owing to this intense surge of creative will-power, the world is much more colourful and tech.
+Owing to this intense surge of creative will-power, the world is much more colourful and “tech”.
 Out at sea, we are afloat on vessels (some of them floating villas with bars, clubs, swimming pools and sports courts).
 In the skies, we have placed steel birds; big birds stomaching living things who aren’t anything like digesting prey.
 On land, we keep going faster and faster.
 In outer space, we orbit our planet, looking for what lies beyond us in the milky way, hoping to find extraterrestrials or planetary bodies to latch our anthropoidal legacies unto.

 Survival has brought us here, standing on the edge of a dying epoch, about to step into a new day.
 Sure, modernism has done a lot for the world.
 However, it would be speaking truthfully to say that it’s doing a lot to it at the same time.
-The Industrial Revolution came with a fatal side-effect that we never thought of (or, at least, pretended not to foresee), when it was just the locomotive train and cotton mills.
+The Industrial Revolution came with a fatal side-effect that we never thought of (or, maybe, pretended not to foresee), when it was just the locomotive train and cotton mills.

 Weather scientists have been beating our ear-drums that the globe is getting hotter and hotter.
 By the day, gas flaring and c02 fumes eat away our ozone layer, mother earth’s very own sun-block.
 Her temperature increases as though she’s having a high fever.
 She shivers and lands quiver.
 Her spasms come in the form of earthquakes, landslides and avalanches.
-Tsunamis, hurricanes and typhoons happening unusually frequently, might be her own way of trying to cool off or just manifesting erratic ways of alerting mankind that she’s not feeling too well.
+Tsunamis, hurricanes and typhoons happening unusually frequently, might be Her own way of trying to cool off or just manifesting erratic ways of alerting mankind that She’s not feeling too well.

 It’s now up to the creature with the “largest brain” on the planet to ask this question: “Do we enjoy prosperity at the expense of posterity?”